Princess Augusta of Cambridge: Marriage

-Later life
+Grand Duchess of Mecklenburg-Strelitz

 Although she spent most of her adult life in Germany, the Grand Duchess Augusta retained close personal ties to the British Royal Family.
 She frequently visited her mother, the Duchess of Cambridge, at her Kensington Palace apartments.

 After her mother's death in 1889, the Grand Duchess acquired a house—thereafter known as Mecklenburg House—at 16 Buckingham Gate, London, where she spent a portion of the year until advanced old age made it impossible for her to travel abroad.

 In making preparations for the coronation of King Edward VII and Queen Alexandra in 1901, the Duke of Norfolk consulted her on matters of etiquette and attire.
-This was due to her presence at the coronation of King William IV and Queen Adelaide seventy-one years earlier.
-She was nine years old at the time and kissed the Queen's hand.
+This was due to her presence at the coronation of King William IV and Queen Adelaide 71 years earlier.
+She was 9 years old at the time and kissed the Queen's hand.
 She was also able to provide details of the coronation of Queen Victoria.

 The Grand Duchess of Mecklenburg-Strelitz was particularly close to her niece, the future Queen Mary.
 However, old age prevented her from attending the coronation of King George V and Queen Mary on 22 June 1911.

 Following the outbreak of World War I, the British Government suspended the annuity she had been receiving as a member of the British Royal Family under the Annuity, Duchess of Mecklenburgh Strelitz Act 1843.
 During the war, the Swedish Embassy passed letters from the Queen to her aunt, who still lived in Germany.

 As an elderly lady, she was known for being cantankerous.
 She was also known as being quite shrewd and intelligent.
-In his book, Queen Mary (London, 1959), the Queen's official biography, James Pope-Hennessy reports that the Queen's aunt Augusta was not fond of the new science of photography, fearing it would intrude deeply into the private lives of Royal personages; at pp. 101–105 he offers a masterly sketch of this formidable lady.
+In his book, Queen Mary (London, 1959), the Queen's official biography, James Pope-Hennessy reports that the Queen's aunt Augusta was not fond of the new science of photography, fearing it would intrude deeply into the private lives of Royal personages.

 The Dowager Grand Duchess of Mecklenburg-Strelitz died on 5 December 1916 in Neustrelitz and was buried in Mirow.
 As the longest-lived grandchild of George III, she was the last link to the British branch of the House of Hanover.

 At the time of her death, she was 94 years, 4 months and 16 days old, making her the longest-lived British princess by blood, until Princess Alice, Countess of Athlone, a male-line granddaughter of Queen Victoria, surpassed her in 1977.
 Her will was sealed and in 1920 her estate was valued at £57,282 (or £1.7 million in 2022 when adjusted for inflation).